 3. The Vale of Rheidol Railway

-The route passes through arguably some of Wales’ most stunning landscapes - watch out for the buzzards and red kites circling above the valley, and with regular events, gift shop and tea room and plenty of friendly volunteers to answer all your questions, this is a great day out.
+The route passes through some of Wales’ most stunning landscapes.
+Watch out for the buzzards and red kites circling above the valley.
+With regular events, a gift shop, tea room and plenty of friendly volunteers to answer all your questions, this is a great day out.

 4. Aberystwyth Beach

-With beautiful dark golden sand, North Beach is close to the town, lies next to the sweeping promenade.
+With beautiful golden sands, North Beach is close to the town and located next to the sweeping promenade.
 Popular with locals and visitors alike, traditional attractions can be enjoyed here, including donkey rides, live music and a bouncy castle.
-The Victorian pier can be accessed from the promenade and although still plenty long enough at 90 m (nearly 300 ft), it used to stretch for over 240 m (787 ft).
+The Victorian pier can be accessed from the promenade.
+Although still 90 meters long (nearly 300 ft), it used to stretch for over 240 m (787 ft).
 With fortune tellers, colourful arcades and games, cafes and stalls selling hot doughnuts and candy floss, this really is a pleasure pier.

 • Fun for all the family